 Bertillon took each criminal’s photograph in the same manner and under standardized lighting conditions.
 Two photographs were taken, one from the front and one from the side.
-The photographs were then attached to an identification card with other information.
+The photographs were then attached to an identification card containing other information.

 Bertillon’s photographic system was displayed at the 1893 World’s Fair in Chicago.
 This helped to popularize the technique worldwide.